quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Store Identifiers

-We will need a way to store the information we need locally so we can keep track of these identifiers between `createNotebook()` invocations.
+We will need a way to store the required information locally so we can keep track of these identifiers between `createNotebook()` invocations.
 We could use a database for this in a full-fledged production app, but an external file is enough to serve our purposes.
-The `fs` module handles file i/o in Node.js so we will add a filesystem require for that:
+The `fs` module handles file i/o in Node.js so we add a filesystem require for that:
 ```javascript
 const sdk = require('tupelo-wasm-sdk');
 const fs = require('fs');
 ```

-Then we will create a functions to compose our identifier object and write it the filesystem so it can be accessed later:
+Then we will create a functions to compose our identifier object and write it to the filesystem so it can be accessed later:

 ```javascript
 async function identifierObj(key, chain) {